The term medical home has become a catchphrase, tossed around by lawmakers, insurers and health policy experts.

 Meanwhile, countless medical-home demonstration projects are being launched by public and private payers, employers, clinical and academic centers and consumer advocacy groups across the country.

-In response, four prominent physician groups last week released a set of 16 guidelines for patient-centered medical-home demonstration projects.
+In response to that as well as some growing criticism of the movement, four prominent physician groups last month released a set of 16 guidelines for patient-centered medical-home demonstration projects.

 The American Academy of Family Physicians, American Academy of Pediatrics and American Osteopathic Association joined the ACP in issuing the guidelines.
 The four groups represent nearly 350,000 physicians.